-The records kept in school are appropriate for all children, and are recorded using our assessment tool, Target Tracker.
+The records kept in school are appropriate for all children, and are recorded using our assessment tool, Target Tracker as well as on CPOMS.
 It is important that records for all children are accurate, yet as positive as possible.
 This is particularly important for children with special needs.
-Teachers meet with either Key Stage leaders or Mrs Bhogal 6 times a year to discuss pupil's progress.
+Teachers have Pupil Progress Meetings 3 times a year to discuss children' progress.
 Within these meetings individual data is discussed and any concerns are always flagged up with strategies put in place to support individuals.